 The Financial Aid Office will, in most instances, measure SAP after developing a financial aid package for a student.
-In this case, the student will be notified in writing if he or she has not met SAP standards and that the financial aid package is cancelled.
-At the same time, the student will be notified of the appeal process (described below).
+In this case, the student will be notified in writing if he or she has not met SAP standards and that the financial aid package may be cancelled.
+At the same time, the student will be notified of the appeal process if required (described below).
+A student may be placed on Financial Aid Warning status if they were making SAP in the payment period.
+A Financial Aid Warning status reinstates aid eligibility for one payment period and does not require an appeal by the student.

-Exceptions/Appeals
+Exceptions/Warnings/Appeals

-A student who is notified of failure to meet SAP standards may appeal the conclusion reached by the Financial Aid Office and/or request that he or she be granted an exception to the policy.
+A student who is notified of failure to meet SAP standards may be placed on warning or may need to appeal the conclusion reached by the Financial Aid Office and/or request that he or she be granted an exception to the policy.
 The Academic Dean's office must grant academic reinstatement to students on academic suspension before the Office of Financial Aid will consider an appeal for financial aid eligibility reinstatement.
+Nursing students must be approved to stay in the program for the upcoming term by the Nursing Department Chair before the Office of Financial Aid will consider an appeal for financial aid eligibility reinstatement.
+Student Complaints can be submitted to the Office of the Commissioner of Higher Education at 2500 Broadway, PO Box 203201, Helena MT 59620-3201 or 406-444-6570.